djlaw90/landing-page-odin/README.md

-# landingPageOdin
+# pkmnLandingPageOdin
-Landing page from Odin Foundations
+Landing page from Odin Foundations.
+A love letter to Pokemon Blue.